TECHNOLOGY

 Satellite Development

-We are steadily hitting milestones towards exploring the final frontier that is outer space and leading humanity to a new stage.
+We are steadily hitting milestones towards exploring the final frontier: outer space.

 Toward the Next Frontier